Bioburden

 In the Plate Count Method, the sample of drug product to be tested and Soybean-Casein Digest Broth is poured into a Petri dish.
 The Petri dish is then incubated.
 The most probable number method (MPN) can also be performed for products considered to have a low bioburden.
 The MPN is considered to be one of the least accurate tests.

 The bioburden quantification is expressed in colony forming unit (CFU).
 There are generally established guidelines for the maximum CFU that a drug product can contain.
 Contact plates or sterile swabs can also be used to test for microbes on a surface when compounding sterile products to ensure compliance with USP 797.

+As an alternative to traditional methods (membrane-filtration and plate count method) there are rapid microbiological methods (RMM) that correlate to plate counting and give results in less time (minutes or hours instead of days).
+Soleil by Sievers is an example of a RMM that gives results in 45 minutes and detects biotics/ml thanks to flow cytometry.

 Bioburden is also associated with biofouling, where microbes collect on the surface of a device or inside of fan cooled equipment.
 In healthcare settings, this increases the risk of Healthcare-associated infections (HAIs) or Hospital-acquired infection as pathogens can be spread through contact or through the air to new patients and hospital staff.
 Fan cooled system are generally avoided in critical care and operating rooms, thus relying on natural convection or liquid cooling to cool devices and equipment.
 Clean rooms (surgical operating rooms, for example) are also required to maintain positive air pressure so that air may leave those rooms, but contaminated air cannot enter from adjacent spaces.
 HEPA filters are also used to collect airborne pathogens larger than 0.3 microns.